east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

 			}
 		}

+6. Add a `~/Views/_ViewImports.cshtml` file with the following contents.
+This makes tag helpers in your views work.

+		@addTagHelper *, Microsoft.AspNetCore.Mvc.TagHelpers

+	You may want to add `@using Escc.MyApplication` in here too, where `Escc.MyApplication` is the default namespace of your application.

-5. Add a view.
+7. Add a view.
 The main content of your page should usually use the standard text styles.
 See the [website style guide](https://github.com/east-sussex-county-council/Escc.WebsiteStyleGuide) for a full guide.

 		<div class="full-page">
 			<div class="text-content content">